Global Gender Program

 Development in Pakistan through Women’s Empowerment

-The Global Gender Program received a $1 million grant from the U.S. Department of State to support a three-year (2014-2017) partnership between GGP and Lahore College Women’s University (LCWU) in Pakistan.
-GW faculty leading this project are Barbara Miller, director of the Elliott School's Global Gender Program and professor of anthropology and international affairs, and Shaista Khilji, professor of human and organizational learning and international affairs, in the Graduate School of Education and Human Development and faculty member of the Elliott School and the GGP.
+The Global Gender Program received a $1 million grant from the U.S. Department of State to support a three-year (2014-2016) partnership between GGP and Lahore College Women’s University (LCWU) in Pakistan.
+At GW, faculty leading the project are Barbara Miller, director of the Elliott School's Global Gender Program and professor of anthropology and international affairs, and Shaista Khilji, professor of human and organizational learning in the Graduate School of Education and Human Development and faculty member of the Elliott School and the GGP.
 Leading the partnership at LCWU is Sarah Shahed, chair of the Department of Gender and Development Studies.
-The two groups will work together to share knowledge and understanding about women’s status and empowerment in both Pakistan and the U.S. Another goal is to build capacity at LCWU in several ways.
-During the first year, the partnership will include collaboration to improve the curriculum of LCWU's M.A. degree program.
+The two groups will work together to share knowledge and understanding about women’s status and empowerment in both Pakistan and the U.S. Another goal is to build capacity of faculty and students at LCWU, and during the first year, the partnership will focus on the curriculum of LCWU's M.A. degree program.
 Each year, GW will host video conferences and provide webinars to facilitate intellectual exchange and cross-cultural understanding of shared challenges and solutions.
 Faculty and student exchanges will further contribute to the goals of the partnership.
-Every year, several LCWU MA students will attend classes at GW in the second summer session, and LCWU faculty will visit GW to offer lectures and develop collaborative research projects, and GW faculty will spend time at LCWU delivering courses.
+Every year, several LCWU MA students will attend classes at GW in the second summer session.
+LCWU faculty will visit GW to offer lectures and develop collaborative research projects, and GW faculty will spend time at LCWU delivering courses.

 Women and Water in South and Central Asia:

 Building International Social Capital for Sustainable Peace and Development